NagrajADesai/RSVP-movie-case-study/README.md

 `IMDB+question.sql` - This file contains questions and their solutions.

-`IMDb+movies+Data+and+ERD+final.xlsx' - This file contains an ERD diagram and information about the database in an Excel sheet.
+`IMDb+movies+Data+and+ERD+final.xlsx` - This file contains an ERD diagram and information about the database in an Excel sheet.

 `executive summary of rsvp case study.pdf` - This file contains the summary solution of the case study.
 ## Problem Introduction